-Guidelines - judges will be looking for a high standard of design and applicants are reminded to provide as much information as possible to help the judges assess all of the nominated schemes.
-The Awards 2019 applies to work completed between Jan 2017 and 31 Dec 2018 (or Jan 2014 to 31 Dec 2018 for landscaping schemes).
-Closing date for nominations is 31 August 2019.
+Judges look for a high standard of design and applicants are reminded to provide as much information as possible to help the judges assess all of the nominated schemes.
+The Awards 2019 applied to work completed between Jan 2017 and 31 Dec 2018 (or Jan 2014 to 31 Dec 2018 for landscaping schemes).

 A. New buildings i Residential or ii Commercial and other